 “Reminded today that our adversity can be our advantage.
 May our opposition and resistance cause us to rise and soar to new heights.” – @JasonTLaird

-The people that rise against you, are there to to make sure you rise up (shoutout to the Falcons).
+The people that rise against you, are there to make sure you rise up (shoutout to the Falcons).
 Maybe to adversity plays a bigger role in our promotion than we wish to give credit to. #EmbraceTheResistance

 “Unity values togetherness over preference.” – @isaacgross

-There is by far no better statement for our culture today than these word.
+There is by far no better statement for our culture today than these words.
 It (Unity) is the pressing prayer of Jesus before his ascension to heaven.
 We need unity not just as a nation but as believers and followers of Christ Jesus.
 Burn the preferences, and build together.